 How to File for Divorce in Missouri

 The petitioner files a petition for divorce in the county where one of the party lives.
 The petition must be signed by the petitioner who verifies that all the allegations in the petition are true.
 The petition must be notarized by a notary public.
-Most banks employ notary publics.

-- An income and expense statement.
+- Income and expense statement;

-- A statement of property and debt.
+- Statement of property and debt;

 There is a filing fee, which varies by county.
 If you cannot afford the fee, you can file a financial statement and a form called “In Forma Pauperis.”
 The court will evaluate your statement and determine whether to waive the filing fee.